python/cpython/Doc/library/stdtypes.rst

    >>> bytes.fromhex('f0 f1f2  ')
    b'\xf0\xf1\xf2'

-The translate method differs in semantics from the version available on strings:
+The maketrans and translate methods differ in semantics from the versions available on strings:

 .. method:: bytes.translate(table[, delete])